Have you noticed how much data we have to absorb on a daily basis in a digital era we are living in? How do you manage information overload?

 I don’t know how about you but my mind derails from the original question so easily – because there is so much interesting stuff out there!
 For some time, I have been playing a victim about this.
 I was thinking: “Oh, that’s just my poor brain which cannot focus or multitask…” I allowed myself to feel overwhelmed and resigned.
 But recently I realised that this is like a war – an information war that feeds on my mind’s gluttonous tendencies.
 Internet was a godsend at first, but now it turned into a monster that steals my attention.
 And, if this is a war, I have to approach the whole thing differently.
-I have to be prepared for the “attack” and have a strategy to protect myself.
+I have to be prepared for the “attack” and have a strategy to how to manage information overload.
 I have to get my mind organised and stop it from behaving like a monkey jumping from one tree to another.

 Again, I turned to the mighty Amazon to hunt for a weapon.
 I want to share with you here some great suggestions for what to do about information overload from Daniel Levitan’s brilliant book The Organised Mind: